 Separate from the consulting and mentoring services she is providing, Valenciá is in the beginning phases of her doctoral research program at Johns Hopkins University.
 Her concentration is Mind, Brain, and Teaching.
 She has future plans to develop interventions to provide equitable access to independent-learning tools for youth ages 18-24 who choose not to attend college and experience creative barriers on their independent-learning journey.

-Valenciá is also the author of “Soundless Cries Don’t Lead to Healing: A Critical Thinking Guide to Cultural Consciousness” and the upcoming book, “Everything Sheds: A Day-Planner for Procrastinators.”
+Valenciá is also the author of “Soundless Cries Don’t Lead to Healing: A Critical Thinking Guide to Cultural Consciousness” and the upcoming book, “Everything Sheds‘ Daily Guide to Letting Go of Procrastination.”
 Her new book draws inspiration from her own experience as an EdD student at Johns Hopkins University, managing her dissertation studies with the traumatic events unfolding in her own life.
 In writing this book and documenting her own creative journey on Instagram, she has developed a budding Instagram community, curating productivity spaces for creative adults looking to develop mechanisms for dealing with procrastination.